IntelliTect/Coalesce/docs/pages/modeling/model-types/external-types.rst

 The collection of external types for a data model looks like this:

     #.
-Take all of the database-mapped types in your data model by examining the :csharp:`DbSet<>` properties of your :csharp:`DbContext`.
+Take all of the api-served types in your data model.
+This includes :ref:`EntityModels` and :ref:`CustomDTOs`.
     #.
-Take all of the property types and method return types of your database-mapped types.
+Take all of the property types and method return types of these types types.
     #.
 Any of these types which are not primitives and not database-mapped types are external types.
     #.
 For any external type, any of the property types which qualify under the above rules are also external types.